galberding/FleckDetect/README.md

       img: Datasets/SOC6K_Release/ValSet/Imgs
       out: soc_val
 ```
+Here we registered two datasets: ```msrab``` and ```soc```.
+Those names can be used by some commands to address a specific dataset.
-Each data set needs to be composed of a **train** and **validation** set with a directory pointing to the images (_img_) and another directory for the ground truth samples (_gt_).
+Each dataset needs to be composed of a **train** and **validation** set with a directory pointing to the images (_img_) and another directory for the ground truth samples (_gt_).
 Furthermore each subset needs to contain an output name (_out_).
 This will be the name for the segmented samples later on.
 It is necessary to specify a _train_ and _val_ set for each dataset with the three described attributes above.

 ### Prepare the Training
 Once you have [created a workspace](#Create-a-Workspace) and [registered a dataset](#Register-a-Data-Set) you can precede with the training preparation.

-Linkfiles (as I call them) are textfiles which contatin paths to all samples in the train/val dataset and their corresponding ground truth.
+Linkfiles (as I call them) are textfiles which contain paths to all samples in the train/val dataset and their corresponding ground truth.
+These files are essential for caffe to know where the dataset is located and which samples should be used.
+The generation is implicitly executed with the training preparation.
 See extract below:
 ```
 Datasets/MSRA-B/train/Img/0_18_18562.jpg Datasets/MSRA-B/train/gt/0_18_18562.png